jSieber7/Voter-Analytics/README.md

 This project's primary goal is to create voter profiles using data from the General Social Survey.
 Two secondary objectives are to learn more about voters and to build a brand centered around voter's preferences.

 In order for the code to run, you will need specific packages.
 The requirements are listed in a anaconda generated requirements text file.
-To install to a jupyter notebook accessable virtual environment you can follow the code below:
+To install to a jupyter notebook accessable virtual environment you can follow the anaconda terminal prompts below:

 ```
 # New virtual environment with packages used in the analysis